-Chevening UK Government Scholarship Programme 2022/2023 | Fully Funded to Study in UK
+Chevening UK Government Scholarship Programme 2023/2023

-UK Government is now accepting applications from citizens of Chevening-eligible countries for its 2022/2023 scholarship programme.
-The deadline for submission of applications for Chevening Scholarships is 2nd November 2021.
+UK Government is now accepting applications from citizens of Chevening-eligible countries for its 2023/2024 scholarship programme.
+The deadline for submission of applications for Chevening Scholarships is November 1, 2022.

 They are looking for the kind of people who have the passion, ideas, and influence to provide the solutions needed for a brighter future.
 Chevening offers a unique opportunity for future leaders and influencers from all over the world to develop professionally and academically, network extensively, experience UK culture, and build lasting positive relationships with the UK.